 Project should address all of the following areas:

-Produce guidelines and recommendations to define and implement integrated risks management policies that fully account for climate adaptation.
+Facilitate a common understanding of climate risks and possible solutions and improve the exchange of knowledge and cooperation.

-Develop a glossary to facilitate a common understanding of the risks and possible solutions, this to improve the exchange of knowledge and cooperation.
+Produce guidelines and recommendations for regional and local authorities to define and implement integrated risks management policies that fully account for climate adaptation.

-The proposals should identify and harvest knowledge and solutions relevant for both communities, from related Horizon Europe projects, with particular attention to projects funded by the Adaptation Mission and CL3-DRR calls and other EU funding program (e.g., Interreg, LIFE, UCPM calls for proposals such as Knowledge for Action in Prevention and Preparedness ) or legacy projects from Horizon2020.
+Identify and harvest knowledge and solutions relevant for both communities, from related Horizon Europe projects, other EU funding programmes (e.g. UCPM, Interreg, LIFE) or legacy projects from Horizon 2020.
+Particular attention should be given to projects funded by Horizon Europe’s calls of the Adaptation Mission (MISS-CLIMA) and Cluster 3: Disaster-Resilient Society (CL3-DRS) and by UCPM’s calls of Knowledge for Action in Prevention and Preparedness.

 Implement a multi-governance approach that will also help disseminate existing knowledge beyond the regions directly served by the Mission, via the National Adaptation Hubs.
 In this context, the proposal should map relevant stakeholders and identify the right grouping and pairing of participants to bring the knowledge they acquired by participating in an EU funded projects to other regions in the EU, with particular attention to the inclusion and needs of vulnerable regions.

-Support and closely cooperate with the ongoing Mission Implementation Platform, in close contact with the Mission’s Secretariat, and the Union Civil Protection Knowledge Network (and its Secretariat) to avoid duplications of activities.
+Support and closely cooperate with the ongoing Mission Implementation Platform (in close contact with the Mission Secretariat), the Union Civil Protection Knowledge Network (and its Secretariat), as well as the Community for European Research and Innovation for Security (CERIS) and its Disaster Resilient Societies (DRS) platform to avoid duplications of activities.
 This includes relying on existing activities of the Commission’s Disaster Risk Management Knowledge Centre, of MIP4Adapt and the project funded under HORIZON-MISS-2026-01-CLIMA-01 with a view to strengthen cooperation.

 Organize European Climate Change Adaptation Conferences (ECCA) in 2028 and 2030, in consultation with the European Commission.